KingOfTheBeef/OpenGL/README.md

 # Battle Royale

+This is just where I (baky123) will be keeping my OpenGL code until it is fit to merge with the main branch.

 An attempt at an online Smash Bros/MOBA game in C++, using SDL, OpenGL and RakNet.

 We currently have 3 team members, but if you want to help feel free to fork.